 - Leave the ball of dough to stand for 5 minutes to help it all stick together.

 - Press the dough out on non-stick paper using your fingers to form one piece about 5-10mm in thickness.

-- Bake for about 30 mins until the the oatcake starts to go golden.
+- Bake for about 30 mins until the oatcake starts to go golden.

-- Remove from the oven and cut into seperate oakcakes while still hot.
+- Remove from the oven and cut into separate oakcakes while still hot.

 - Leave to cool for 10 mins and then break apart and enjoy within 5 days, although they are best fresh.